Welcome to today's edition of the Rush 24-7 podcast.

 That's already in there.

-No, that that's technically not in the in the baseline.
+No, that's technically not in the baseline.

-The the um the that that's I know what you're trying to say.
+I know what you're trying to say.

-Wait, you what you're trying to say is that the budgetary effect of the Bush tax rates expiring has already been calculated.
+What you're trying to say is that the budgetary effect of the Bush tax rates expiring has already been calculated.

 It's already known.